KJZ063/acer-genome-evolution/README.md

-# Acer Research Release
+# Methods for Predicting Suitable Habitats of Selected Species in _Acer_ and _Dipteronia_ Release

 ## Overview

-This directory provides the public code release and selected example resources for Acer-related analyses.
-It is intended for users who want to inspect, reproduce, or extend the workflows locally.
+This dataset provides the analysis code and example resources corresponding to the study entitled “Genomic differences between closely related endangered and widespread species in genera Acer and Dipteronia.”
+It is intended to facilitate local inspection, reproduction, and extension of the associated analytical workflows.

 ## What Is Included